a7650/vue3-draggable-resizable/README.md

 import 'vue3-draggable-resizable/dist/Vue3DraggableResizable.css'

 export default defineComponent({
-    components:{ Vue3DraggableResizable },
+  components: { Vue3DraggableResizable }
   // ...other
 })
 ```

 Here is a complete example of using "vue-template"